 NATIONAL FORMER PRISONER OF WAR RECOGNITION DAY

-National Former Prisoners of War Recognition Day on April 9 honors the courageous men and women who have endured brutal treatment at the hands of their captors, separation from family and displayed incredible endurance and faith during their captivity.
+National Former Prisoner of War Recognition Day on April 9th honors the courageous men and women who have endured brutal treatment at the hands of their captors.
+As a result, they’ve also suffered separation from family and displayed incredible endurance and faith during their captivity.